Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ### Literacy Costs Character Points

 If checked, literacy costs 1 CP per language selected in the Skills tab.
 Typical for Fantasy Hero settings but not Star Hero campaigns.

+### More Combat Skills; Fewer Languages

+This option adds five more combat skill slots at the cost of five language slots.
+Any skills hidden by this option are not counted as purchased skills.

 ### Takes No Stun